 I explained dodge, block, and parry first because they concern avoidance and not taking damage.
 In this section I will explain health, magical resistance, and armor.
 These stats all determine what happens after a character takes a hit from a magical or physical attack and what happens to a character's health (HP) afterward.

-Resistance - Short for magical resistance, this stat mitigates magical damage taken from spells and attacks powered by the magical forces of Solaris.
+Resist Rating - Short for magical resistance, this stat mitigates magical damage taken from spells and attacks powered by the magical forces of Solaris.
 The more resistance a character has the less magical damage he sustains from an attack.
 Resistance is determined by a character's intelligence score coupled with the quality of his armor.

-Armor - Much like magical resistance, this stat mitigates physical damage taken from melee weapons and physical attacks.
+Armor Rating - Much like magical resistance, this stat mitigates physical damage taken from melee weapons and physical attacks.
 The more armor a character has the less physical damage he sustains from an attack.
 Armor is determined by a character's strength score coupled with the quality of his armor.

 Magic and Attack Power

 The final two combat stats are magic power and attack power.
 These are the two attack stats.
 They determine how much damage a character does (before mitigation is applied).
 Inflating these stats is what damage focused characters tend to work on the most.
 In order to increase damage dealt, weapon and relic quality must be upgraded to the max!
 See below for more details.

 Magic Attack - This stat determines how much magical attack power a caster can deal with his force attacks.
 Regardless of the magical force used, the higher this number the better!
 It is directly influenced by a character's intelligence score coupled with the quality of his relic.
 Healing works in reverse.
 Magical power restores HP for allies instead of taking it away, when used by a healer-type character with healing abilities.